MicrosoftDocs/windows-dev-docs/hub/apps/get-started/best-practices.md

 # Windows Application Development - Best Practices

 This document identifies a collection of best practices that will help you build great apps that run on Windows and are optimized to delight the ~1.5 billion diverse PC users around the world.
-These guidelines are technology-agnostic.
+These best practices apply to all forms of Windows application development.

+> [!NOTE]
+> This is a sparse draft that still needs a significant amount of editorial refinement.
+As the draft content stabilizes in the Word doc, content partners will begin importing that information into this doc, where customer-facing copy will be drafted and finalized.

 ## User Experience (UX)